r-hurtado/CookLang/README.md

-# cook.lang — A Simple Recipe DSL Compiler
+# A Simple Cooklang Recipe to SQL Compiler

-A domain-specific language (and toolchain) for writing structured recipes in a clean, readable format.
 The compiler parses `.cook` files, lints for errors, and generates SQL INSERT statements for storing recipes in a relational database.

 ## Why This Project?